Kirt Niedrigh

-Kirt Niedrigh is a fictional character, a semi-reformed supervillain, and sometimes antihero in the DC Comics Universe.
+Kirt Niedrigh is a fictional character, a semi-reformed supervillain, and former antihero in the DC Comics Universe.
 Created by Cary Bates and Mike Grell, Niedrigh is a former hopeful for the Legion of Super-Heroes under the guise of Absorbancy Boy.
 After being rejected from the team, years later he resurfaced as Earth-Man leading a group of supervillains calling themselves the "Justice League of Earth", which help to enforce a xenophobic agenda that Earth has adopted.
-He first appears in Superboy and the Legion of Super-Heroes #218 (July 1976), and reappeared as Earth-Man in Action Comics #858 (Late December 2007), the first part of the "Superman and the Legion of Super-Heroes" story arc.
+He first appears in Superboy and the Legion of Super-Heroes #218 (July 1976), and reappeared as Earth-Man in Action Comics #858 (December 2007), the first part of the "Superman and the Legion of Super-Heroes" story arc.

 Fictional character biography

 Absorbancy Boy

-As a teenager, Kirt Niedrigh applied for membership in the Legion of Super-Heroes.
-Calling himself Absorbancy Boy, and possessing the ability to absorb the energy residue of any super-powered being, gaining their powers himself, he was rejected on the grounds that his powers were too limited.
-In the rebooted continuity of New Earth, his rejection was further elaborated upon, explaining that while his powers had the potential to develop in time, Saturn Girl had analyzed his mind, finding a deep streak of antisocial and evil tendencies that Kirt was unwilling to keep in check, and foreshadowed his transformation into the xenophobic villain he would be in his maturity.
+As a teenager, Kirt Niedrigh applies for membership in the Legion of Super-Heroes.
+Calling himself Absorbancy Boy, and possessing the ability to absorb the energy residue of any super-powered being, gaining their powers himself, he is rejected on the grounds that his powers were too limited.
+In the rebooted continuity of New Earth, Niedrigh's rejection is further elaborated upon, explaining that while his powers had the potential to develop in time, Saturn Girl had analyzed his mind, finding a deep streak of antisocial and evil tendencies that Niedrigh was unwilling to keep in check.
+Enraged at his rejection, Niedrigh becomes a villain before being defeated by the Legion.

-Incensed at his rejection, Niedrigh found the costume of "Zoraz", a fake villain used as a final test for new Legionnaires.
-Both Superboy and Sun Boy had used the costume earlier.
-Attacking the Legion and defeating them, Niedrigh revealed himself, believing that he had earned his place on the team.
-The Legion did not see things this way, and Superboy attempted to confiscate the suit.
-Niedrigh used the suit's residual Sun Boy energies to project red sun radiation, then absorbed Superboy's powers and defeated the Kryptonian.
-Niedrigh was then defeated by Legion applicant Tyroc, who used an ultrasonic scream to overwhelm his newly acquired super-hearing.
+Incensed at his rejection, Niedrigh finds the costume of "Zoraz", a fake villain used as a final test for new Legionnaires.
+Niedrigh used the suit's residual Sun Boy energies to project red sun radiation, then absorbs Superboy's powers.
+Niedrigh is defeated by Legion applicant Tyroc, who uses his ultrasonic scream to overwhelm him.
 Immediately thereafter, Tyroc is inducted into the Legion.